-A comprehensive Travel Plan should be prepared for Leominster.
+A comprehensive Travel Plan should be prepared for Leominster in partnership with Leominster Town Council, Highway Authority, Herefordshire Council and other appropriate bodies and organisations (See LANP 1).
 Proposals to improve movement around Leominster town centre will be permitted.
 Proposals that will be particularly supported are those that:

 - a.
 Prioritise pedestrians in the town centre (e.g. by designating Broad Street, High Street, West Street, Victoria Street and Corn Street as pedestrian priority zones) (to be explored in the Travel Plan); - b.
-Designate Corn Square as a motorized traffic free zone (except for disabled drivers and deliveries).
-Deliveries should be limited to before 10 a.m. and after 4 p.m. unless by small, pollution free vehicles e.g. pedi-vans, enforced by a Traffic Regulation Order (TRO); - c.
-Provide additional car parking at the railway station (the use of land east of the station should be explored); - d.
+Designate Corn Square as a motorized traffic free zone (except for disabled drivers and collections/deliveries).
+Deliveries should be limited to before 10 a.m. and after 4 p.m. unless by small, pollution free vehicles e.g. pedi-vans, enforced by a Traffic Regulation Order (TRO);

+- c.
+Provide additional car parking at the railway station in line with the adopted Local Transport Plan - d.
 Improve footpath and cycle routes linking the railway station to the town centre and the bus station (to be explored in the Travel Plan); - e.
 Provide better quality pavements (perhaps paid by Community Infrastructure Levy funds); - f.
 Improve street furniture (including seating) to improve appearance, ease of movement and to provide a better visitor experience.